aus10powell/Automated-Health-Responses/README.md

 *Warning:* Data from this forum may have more than its share of topics of a sexual nature.
 (Could easily be assumed because of the anonymity of reddit.)

+Data is from when the subreddit was started (2014) to early 2018.
+There are approximately 30k threads, 109k responses.

 ### Data Journal
 * Week of June 1: